rept0id/hou-compiler-linux/README.md

 ## Dependencies

 This program requires the 32-bit version of Wine.
-It actually attempts to install it by itself:
+If you check the script (pli10.sh), it actually attempts to install it by itself:

 ```
 sudo dpkg --add-architecture i386